What is “Affordable Housing” in Pottawatomie County? A Math Problem

 • According to the same survey, the median household income in Wamego is $88,942, $57,000 in Westmoreland, and $47,500 in Onaga.

-Download this report as a pdf.
+Download this report as an easy-to-print PDF.

 Read More: